-The success of any investment activity is affected by general economic conditions, which may affect the level and volatility of interest rates and the extent and timing of investor participation in the markets for both equities and interest-sensitive instruments.
-Unexpected volatility or illiquidity in the markets in which the investment assets (directly or indirectly) holds positions could cause the investment assets to incur losses.
-Politics, recession, inflation, employment levels, trade policies, international events, war, natural disasters, pandemics and other unforeseen events can also have a significant impact upon the prices of securities.
+The success of any investment activity is affected by multiple factors, including national and international political or economic conditions, general market conditions, and trade tensions stemming from the threat or imposition of protectionist trade measures such as tariffs, which may affect the level and volatility of interest rates.
+Success if also affected by the extent and timing of investor participation in the markets.
+Future events may impact investments in unforeseen ways.
+Unexpected volatility or illiquidity in the markets could cause clients to incur losses.
+Politics, recession, inflation, employment levels, trade policies, international events, war, terrorist activity, acts of civil or international hostility, natural disasters, pandemics and other unforeseen events can also have a significant impact upon the prices of securities and potentially disproportionate impacts to certain industries or sectors.